hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/12.multi-course-hubs/docs.md

     category: docs
 ---

+!!
+Please note that with the release of Open Matter Course Hub (v2.5 and greater) Multi-course Hubs are no longer supported.

 Two variations of the Grav Course Hub skeleton package are also available to provide multiple courses within one site.

 ##### Single blog page per course skeleton package